bitslab/cdf/docs/markdown/types.md

       ]
     },
     {
-      "text": "Something belew up in the back room and I was really scared. " },
+      "text": "Something blew up in the back room and I was really scared. " },
     {
       "t": "a",